aposb/belief-propagation-for-image-denoising/README.md

 # Loopy Belief Propagation for Image Denoising
 A C++ implementation of Loopy Belief Propagation for image denoising.
-It uses the "min-sum" variation of the algorithm and the "Accelerated" (RIGHT-LEFT-DOWN-UP pass) message update schedule.
+It uses the "min-sum" variation of the algorithm and the "Accelerated" (Right-Left-Down-Up pass) message update schedule.

 ## Input Image
 The noisy image that used as input.